MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of the imported solution.](media/byom-alm/alm-import.png "Imported solution")

+1. Import the solution containing the model, connection reference, and any other components.

 Your model is now ready to be consumed in your target environment.